MV Environmental Film Festival – May 25 – 28, 2017

 The Vineyard Conservation Society is a non-profit membership organization dedicated to preserving the environment, character, and quality of life of Martha’s Vineyard through advocacy, education, and the protection of the Island’s land and waters VCS is the Island’s only conservation organization whose mission includes advocacy and public education, as well as resource protection.
 We believe that the future health of our Island and its waters will increasingly depend on an informed public. www.vineyardconservation.org

 Greg Reitman, Film Director, Producer, Writer & Activitst

 Greg Reitman is the founder of Blue Water Entertainment, Inc., an independent production company focusing on environmentally conscious entertainment.
 Widely regarded as Hollywood’s “Green Producer,” Greg produced the 2008 SUNDANCE Audience Award-winning feature documentary “FUEL.”
-He wrote, produced, and directed the feature documentary “HOLLYWOOD’S MAGICAL ISLAND- CATALINA” (PBS) and returns back on the festival circuit with his latest revolutionary feature documentary film, “ROOTED in PEACE” which is recently won the United Nations Film Award for 2016.
+He wrote, produced, and directed the feature documentary “HOLLYWOOD’S MAGICAL ISLAND- CATALINA” (PBS) and returns back on the festival circuit with his latest revolutionary feature documentary film, “ROOTED in PEACE” which is recently won the United Nations Film Award for 2016 documentary.
 Greg was written up in Movie Maker Magazine as one of the top ten producers in the Entertainment industry making content that makes a difference in the world.
 He also contributes as the Festival Director for the Martha’s Vineyard Environmental Film Festival during Memorial Day weekend. www.bluewatercompany.com